Skip to main content

 How does this relate to re-shoring?
 As companies look to invest in new manufacturing facilities within or close to the US, realizing an adequate return on investment becomes more complicated when companies are unable to pass along increased costs that may be associated with re-shoring to the end consumer without significantly impacting demand.

 When examining the business case for re-shoring, having a solid analysis of the total cost of ownership is critical to determine if it makes sense for your company.
+Engaging in supply chain consulting can provide valuable insights and help navigate these complexities.

 Increasing labor costs in the U.S., as illustrated in Exhibit 3, may be of significant impact in the decision-making process.
 However, hourly labor costs must be looked at in combination with labor productivity, which historically been 10-20% higher in the U.S. than regions such as China and Mexico.
 One recent study by the U.K. firm, Oxford Economics, found that effective labor costs, including impacts from productivity, put China labor only 4% lower cost compared to the U.S. Productivity is a critical factor to include in your analysis to reach an accurate comparison of effective labor costs between regions.